Storytelling Magic: Anthony Bourdain Tribute

 I’ve always jumped around.
 Back and forth, new and old.
 Always constantly on the move.
 As I get older and have more freedom, financially and logistically, I get thirstier for exploration.
 I try new things and try to understand things I don’t know.
 I have the ability to appreciate new experiences that help me understand the people around me.
 Their culture, their attitude, their problems, their love, their passions, their work, and their view on life.
 I went as far as starting a food brand that focuses on sharing cultures through the art of food.

 This desire to share the world with the people who consume it is rather mystical.
 Maybe this idea of exploring cultures and wanting to see the world was made even more grandiose and transformed by Bourdain’s style.
-At the end of the day, he didn’t show us the impossible or blew our mind with innovation.
+At the end of the day, he didn’t show us the impossible or blew our minds with innovation.

 Grasping our attention while we cozied up in front of the television as if we were about to embark on a journey.
 Maybe that was the magic he held.
-I’m sure the debate can go on for hours about what he did and for who, but for me it was all eye-opening.
+I’m sure the debate can go on for hours about what he did and for who, but for me, it was all eye-opening.
 He inspired me to keeping moving and he reassured me that what I do can captivate and inspire others.

 My father, brother and I were in the beginning stages of our 2018 European excursion when we heard the news of Bourdain having hung himself in a French hotel.
 We were all catching up in Lisbon, before meeting my mother’s mother for her 80th birthday in England.
 We decided to have a Brave Boys trip and indulge in some Portuguese architecture and cuisine.
 After the celebration we’d take our separate ways.
 My father heading to France with Mama, and my brother and I heading to Russia afterwards.
 All this being said, there was some providence to us being abroad while details of Bourdain suicide unraveled.